airaveni/customers-take-home-test/README.md

 ```
 If you do not see the desired output(a list of Customers within 100km of the target location) more details on what caused the error will be displayed in the output

-#### Alternatively you can add arguments to the command to change the URL of the input text file.
+#### Alternatively you can add arguments to the command to change the range in km to search within and the input URL.

 Examples:
-* This command will use "www.someURL.com/cust.txt" as the input URL instead of the default
+* This command will use search within 70km instead of the default 100km

-`java -jar target/customers-1.0.0.jar www.someURL.com/cust.txt`
+`java -jar target/customers-1.0.0.jar 70`

-* This command will use "www.someURL.com/cust.txt" as the input URL and 70km as the range to serch within instead of the defaults
+* This command will use "www.someURL.com/cust.txt" as the input URL and 70km as the range to search within instead of the defaults

-`java -jar target/customers-0.0.1-SNAPSHOT.jar www.someURL.com/cust.txt 70`
+`java -jar target/customers-0.0.1-SNAPSHOT.jar 70 www.someURL.com/cust.txt `